Guillotine (magic trick)

 The Guillotine is a magic trick where it appears that a blade of a guillotine passes through a person's neck without harming them.
 Variations on the theme have been performed for hundreds of years, with documented examples appearing in print in the 16th century.
-The most common modern variation is the finger guillotine or finger chopper, a pocked-sized version that appears to chop off the magician's finger.
+The most common modern variation is the finger guillotine or finger chopper, a pocket-sized version that appears to chop off the magician's finger.

 History

 The Guillotine is probably the most famous member of a family of illusions featuring the apparent decapitation of a person or other living subject.
-Decapitation illusions have a long history, with the first documented example dating from the reign of Khufu in ancient Egypt, when a magician named Dedi apparently decapitated and restored birds and other livestock.
+Decapitation illusions have a long history, with the first documented example dating from the reign of Khufu in ancient Egypt, when a magician named Djedi is said to have decapitated and restored birds and other livestock, this story is believed to be fictional however.

 A method for performing a decapitation illusion, where a person's head is apparently severed and displayed on a plate next to their headless body, was described in The Discoverie of Witchcraft by Reginald Scot, published in 1584.
 Scot describes a table with two concealed holes, where the supposed victim sits beneath the table, raising their head through a hole which is surrounded by a platter.
 A second person lies flat on the table with their head descending into another hole, and their neck may be dressed with "a little dough kneded with bul/locks bloud" for effect.
 A decapitation illusion involving the apparent beheading of two boys and a dove was also recorded as being performed by Jacob Philadelphia in 1765.

 Several modern guillotine and chopper illusions were designed by Cincinnati magician Lester Lake (aka Marvelo), who sold/traded some of these designs to Abbott's Magic Co. in Colon, Michigan.
 Lake's designs included, but were not limited to, the Extended-Blade Chopper (seen in the 1953 film Houdini), Abbott's "Giant Guillotine" and "Disecto" (wrist-cutter illusion).
 Lake also designed a guillotine illusion in which the assistant's actual head appeared to drop into a waiting bag when the blade fell.